xCollateral/VulkanMod/README.md

 - Most mods that affect rendering in any way are likely to not work with this mod.
 Read note one for more info.

-- We don't recommend launchers that are **not** the Mojang Launcher as using a custom launcher may break this mod!
+- Custom launchers are not recommended as they can cause issues with this mod.
+We are working on better compat for this but support is not guaranteed.

 ## Notes
 - If you come across any mod that do not work with this mod, please create an issue inside **this** repo and **do not** report it to the mod developer.